 An RVer writes me that she'd like a state park camp host volunteer position.
-I've read that you have to apply six months in advance.
-I see on your website where you have ads for state park positions for the current season.
+She tells me she's read that it's necessary to apply six months in advance.
+Yet, she sees on our site that we have postings for state park positions for the current season.
 How, she wonders, does that work?

 She also wonders if new RVers have a chance at getting a state park volunteer spot.
 She's heard, elsewhere, that new campers never get the jobs because they just keep having the same old ones come back every year.
-That doesn't seem fair that they would have the same ones year after year without giving us new work campers a chance.
+She continues, saying that doesn't seem fair that they would have the same ones year after year without giving new campers a chance.

 Even during mid-season and close to the end of the season, there are openings for camp hosting at state parks.
 Some camp hosts don't stay the entire season.

-Park managers prefer having the experienced hosts return since the manager has less employee training to do.
+Park managers may prefer having the experienced hosts return.
+Return workers may mean the manager has less employee training to do.
 Additionally, the experienced host may be better able to serve the guests' needs and concerns.

 However, in six months, not to mention eighteen months, a lot can change.
 That leaves the park open to the potential of late or last minute cancellations.
 It is therefore important that you stay in touch with the park so they remember you.
-On the day you call to say hello and check host status, it might be minutes after the manager received a cancellation, and you might get an offer on the spot.
+The day you call to say hello and check host status may be the day the manager received a cancellation -- and you might get an offer on the spot.

 As for fairness and offering new workers a chance, please scrap the idea.
 An employer's job is to fill the position with the best person for the job.
 He has no business filling the position based on who wants a chance.
 (The exception to this, of course, is for job training programs.)
 Forget about asking for a chance, and instead, when you apply, focus on your qualifications.